b-rodrigues/fput/manuscript/tidyverse.md

 continental <- list("starters" = list("pea soup", "terrine"), "dishes" = list("frikadelle", "sauerkraut"))
 ```

-The result we’d like to have would look like this:
+The result we'd like to have would look like this:

 ``` sourceCode r
 $starters